ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 ### JWT Inbound Authentication and Authorization

 Ballerina supports JWT Authentication and Authorizations for services.
 The `http:BearerAuthHandler` is used to extract the HTTP `Authorization` header from the request and extract the credential from the header value which is `Bearer <token>`.
 Then the extracted credential will be passed to the initialized AuthProvider and get validated.
-The `jwt:InboundJwtAuthProvider` is used to validate the credential (JWT) passed by the AuthHandler against the `jwt:JwtValidatorConfig` provided by the user.
+The `jwt:InboundJwtAuthProvider` is used to validate the credentials (JWT) passed by the AuthHandler against the `jwt:JwtValidatorConfig` provided by the user.

-JWT validation requires several additional configurations for `jwt:JwtValidatorConfig` including:
+JWT validation requires several additional configurations for the `jwt:JwtValidatorConfig` including:

 * `issuer` - The issuer of the JWT.
 * `audience` - The audience value for the current service.
 * `clockSkewInSeconds` - Clock skew in seconds that can be used to avoid token validation failures due to clock synchronization problems.
 * `trustStoreConfig` - JWT trust store configurations.
   * `trustStore` - Trust store used for signature verification.
-  * `certificateAlias` - Token signed public key certificate alias.
+  * `certificateAlias` - Token-signed public key certificate alias.
-* `jwtCache` - Cache used to store parsed JWT information as CachedJwt.
+* `jwtCache` - Cache used to store parsed JWT information as `CachedJwt`.

-`jwt:JwtValidatorConfig` record should be provided into `jwt:InboundJwtAuthProvider` when initializing and the initialized `jwt:InboundJwtAuthProvider` is passed to the `http:BearerAuthHandler` when initializing.
+The `jwt:JwtValidatorConfig` record should be provided into the `jwt:InboundJwtAuthProvider` when initializing.
+The initialized `jwt:InboundJwtAuthProvider` is passed to the `http:BearerAuthHandler.

-_Note: For demonstration purposes we use `ballerinaTruststore.p12` included with Ballerina runtime.
+_Note: For demonstration purposes, the `ballerinaTruststore.p12` included with Ballerina runtime is used.
 In a production deployment, the truststore should only contain the public key certificates of the trusted JWT issuers._

 ```ballerina
 import ballerina/http;